Michele971/hypfs/SmartContract_UI/test-suite/README.md

 You have to [install Reach](https://docs.reach.sh/quickstart/) and start the docker.
 To run the **simulation.py** script, use:
 - `pip install -r requirements.txt`
+- `pip install --upgrade reach-rpc-client`
-- `../reach rpc-run python3 -u ./simulaiton.py`
+- `../reach rpc-run python3 -u ./simulation.py`

 # Author
 Michele Bonini